-Things really go south, though, with the arrival of Baroness Von Wagner and her two male lovers.
+Things go south, though, with the arrival of Baroness Von Wagner and her two male lovers.
 She has come, she says, to build a hotel for European tourists.
 Even the Wittmers, themselves interlopers, take offense to the intrusion of the new arrivals on their space.
-Tensions build, and soon the island is a manifestation of the exact sort of human corruption that its inhabitants sought to flee.
-Social gatherings require the neighbors to don likable facades, clandestine alliances are formed, and seemingly everyone starts engaging in illicit affairs.
+Tensions build, and soon the island becomes a manifestation of the human corruption that its inhabitants sought to flee.
+Social gatherings require the neighbors to don likable facades.
+Meanwhile, clandestine alliances form, and seemingly everyone starts engaging in illicit affairs.

-This is a murder mystery, but the film allows a sophisticated pace to take hold and draw us in, focusing on the home movie footage shot by a crew of researchers who visit the island.
+This story is a murder mystery, but the film allows a sophisticated pace to take hold and draw us in.
+The Galapagos Affair focuses on the home movie footage shot by a crew of researchers who visited the island.
 Expertly restored clips allow us a glimpse into their lives, as we see them garden, pose, struggle, and play.
-The high point of the documentary is a silent film the islanders shot themselves, in which the Baroness plays an exotic seductress, casting her spell over one man and manipulating him into murdering another.
+The high point of the documentary is a silent film the islanders shot themselves.
+In it, the Baroness plays an exotic seductress, casting her spell over one man and manipulating him into murdering another.
 Practically an exemplar of auteur cinema, it’s easy to see how the Baroness saw herself: a sexually liberated, dominating force who refused to let anyone get in her way.
 It also eerily foreshadows the disturbing events to come.

 Galapagos is a surprisingly suspenseful documentary, as it builds to a series of climactic episodes.
 Though narrated primarily in voiceover from historical texts, the film never feels stiff.
-The voiceovers are expertly performed by an impressive cast, including Cate Blanchett, Diane Kruger, Sebastian Koch, and Thomas Kretschmann, bringing a dynamic professionalism to what might otherwise have turned into a dull photo exhibit.
+The voiceovers are expertly performed by an impressive cast, including Cate Blanchett, Diane Kruger, Sebastian Koch, and Thomas Kretschmann.
+They bring dynamic professionalism to what might otherwise become a dull photo exhibit.

-The film also weaves together a portrait of modern day Galapagos, with interviews that give perspective on the nature of living in an isolated world.
-The transitions are not always seamless, and sometimes feel like a diversion from the real story, but they remain fascinating glimpses into a world most of us will never know.
+The Galapagos Affair also weaves together a portrait of modern day Galapagos, with interviews that give perspective on living in an isolated world.
+The transitions are not always seamless, and sometimes feel like a diversion from the real story.
+However, they remain fascinating glimpses into a world most of us will never know.